Colimits and cocompletions in internal higher category theory: Cocompletion

-defines an initial section, which in turn follows from the assumption that both $f$ and $g$ preserve $I$-indexed colimits, together with the fact that the product of two initial maps is initial as well. \end{proof}
+is initial as well.
+This in turn follows from the assumption that both $f$ and $g$ preserve $\I{I}$-indexed colimits, together with the fact that the product of two initial maps is again initial.

+As a consequence of what we've shown so far and the functoriality of mates, we conclude that postcomposing $\phi$ with the functor $(d_1,d_0)\colon \I{C}^{\Delta^1}\to\I{D}\times\I{D}$ yields an equivalence.
+Therefore, $\phi$ is itself an equivalence once we verify that $(d_1,d_0)$ is conservative, i.e.\ internally right orthogonal to the map $s^0\colon\Delta^1\to\Delta^0$ (see~\cite[Definition~4.1.10]{martini2021}).
+Unwinding the definitions, this amounts to showing that the functor $\I{D}^{(-)}$ carries the commutative square

+to a pullback, which follows from the observation that this square is a pushout in $\CatS$.
+Thus, we conclude that $\alpha$ preserves $\I{I}$-indexed colimits. \end{proof}